-You can use your key to unlock your door from the outside.
+To unlock your door from the outside, use your key.

-To lock your door from the inside, slide the lever on your inside door down.

-To unlock the door, slide the lever on your inside door up.
-You will see a red area on the lever.
+To lock the front doors and sliding side door from the inside, slide the lock levers down.
+To unlock the front doors and the sliding side door from the inside, slide the lock levers up.
+When the red mark on the lock lever is visible, the door is unlocked.